-Hurricane Season: June 1-November 30 with experts predicting near or above average hurricane season....Read More
+Hurricane Season: June 1-November 30 with experts predicting an above average hurricane season....Read More

 Atlantic hurricane season runs from June 1st to November 30th, although the risk of hurricanes in Nova Scotia is highest during the months of September and October.
 Hurricanes are classified by categories ranging from 1 to 5.
 Regardless of the category a hurricane can cause extensive damage.
 Wind is responsible for much of the structural damage, as well as the uprooted trees and the downed power lines.
 Even a significantly weakened hurricane can carry winds strong enough to cause widespread destruction.

-If a Hurricane Watch or Hurricane Warning is Issued:
+If a Tropical Storm/Hurricane WATCH or Tropical Storm/Hurricane WARNING is Issued:

 - Fill your bathtub(s) with water for flushing, washing and cleaning